nodejs/node/doc/api/deprecations.md

 Type: Documentation-only (supports [`--pending-deprecation`][])

-Currently when assigning a property to [`process.env`][], the assigned value is implicitly converted to a string if it is not a string.
+When assigning a non-string property to [`process.env`][], the assigned value is implicitly converted to a string.
 This behavior is deprecated if the assigned value is not a string, boolean, or number.
 In the future, such assignment may result in a thrown error.
 Please convert the property to a string before assigning it to `process.env`.

 <a id="DEP0105"></a>
 ### DEP0105: decipher.finaltol